zhenisduissekov/grpc-labs/README.md

 healthpb.RegisterHealthServer(grpcServer, health.NewServer())

-Lets tools like grpcurl, Kubernetes, and Envoy monitor service state.
+This enables tools like [`grpcurl`](https://github.com/fullstorydev/grpcurl), Kubernetes, and Envoy to monitor the service state.

 ⸻